Sculpting with Plants: An Artistic Approach to Garden Design in Cornwall

 An artistic garden is not created in a single season.
 It is shaped carefully, refined thoughtfully and maintained deliberately.

-Where art meets landscape, the result is not imposed upon nature — it grows from it..
-If you would like to explore how these principles could shape your own landscape, visit Juniper Gardens – Professional Gardener in Cornwall or get in touch to discuss your project.
+Where art meets landscape, the result is not imposed upon nature — it grows from it.
+If you would like to explore how these principles could shape your own landscape, visit Juniper Gardens – Garden designer in Cornwall or get in touch to discuss your project.